OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/interacting-within-the-scene.markdown

   }
 ```

-By the way, you can also forbid some movement (like flying along the Z axis), especially if you added the possibility to jump!
 Further more, while we put arbitrary value for the boundaries, you can put some that makes sense: you could put relative boundaries linked with an object you display, such as the floor you defined for instance.

 ## b) Activating Objects
 Ok, what we said about natural interactions are true, they help with immersion.
 Buuuuut, supernatural interactions can also help when they are not felt too much as a switch or an interface.
 Previously we changed the color of a mesh by pressing a button.
 Felt really like a classic interface.
 What if you could trigger an event by your proximity to an object?
 You would interact with object around just by moving in your virtual world.